What Are Night Terrors?

 - thrash around

-After a few minutes, or sometimes longer, the child simply calms down and returns to sleep.
+After a few minutes, or sometimes longer, the child calms down and goes back to sleep.

 - not getting enough sleep